clamsproject/app-nlp-example/README.md

 ['Annotation', 'AnnotationProperties', 'Document', 'DocumentProperties', 'Text', 'Mmif', 'View', 'ViewMetadata', 'Contain']
 ```

-For non-NLP CLAMS applications we also import `AnnotationTypes` from `mmif.vocabulary`, but this is not needed for NLP applications because they do not need the CLAMS vocabulary.
+For non-NLP CLAMS applications we would also do  `from mmif.vocabulary import AnnotationTypes`, but this is not needed for NLP applications because they do not need the CLAMS vocabulary.
 What we do need to import are the URIs of all LAPPS annotation types and the NLP tool itself.

 Importing `lapps.discriminators.Uri` is for convenience since it gives us easy acces to the URIs of annotation types and some of their attributes.
 The following code prints a list of available variables that point to URIs: